Applicable for users with an Enterprise-Cloud license.

 - Open my.anydesk II and go to Organization.

-- In the General section, click Edit, and in the User Provider field, select IDP.
+- In the General section, click Edit.
+In the field User Provider, select IDP.

 - In the Switch active provider window, select Proceed.